Uberi/University-Notes/PHIL145/PHIL145.md

 Conspiracy theories are not themselves fallacies, but the support given for their existing is fallacious.

-Conspiracy theories often use arguments from ignorance (lack of support for theory is actually used to support theory) and contrary evidence is used to support the theory (e.g., there is a deeper cover-up in place).
+Conspiracy theories often use arguments from ignorance (lack of support for theory is actually used to support theory) and contrary evidence is used to support the theory (e.g., the cover-up was disproved, so there must be a deeper cover-up in place).

 ### Relevance